SwissLife-OSS/DotNetMeetup_2019/README.md

-# .NET USER GROUP ZÜRICH with Hot Chocolate: GraphQL Schema Stitching with ASP.NET Core
+# .NET USER GROUP ZÜRICH with Hot Chocolate: GraphQL Schema Stitching on ASP.NET Core

 We have put all the demos and the slides from the meetup into this repository.